f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 <h4>VISA Settings</h4>

 * Resource filter - A regular expression of VISA resources not to attempt to open.
 This can be used to speed up VISA device discovery.
-As an example, devices using TCP and serial connections can be filted with: ^(TCPIP|ASRL).
+As an example, devices using TCP and serial connections can be filtered with: ^(TCPIP|ASRL).
 Leave the field empty to try to connect to all VISA devices.
 * Log I/O - Check to log VISA commands and responses to the SDRangel log file.

 <h4>Devices Settings</h4>